rasterradio/Kumite/README.md

 ### Knocked Down

-Players enter the Knockdown state after being hit by an attack and its followup attack, a power attack, or from falling off the arena.
+Players enter the Knockdown state after being hit by an attack and its followup attack, a Power Attack, or from falling off the arena.
 In this state the player cannot be hit, and both players are reset to their default positions in the middle of the arena.
 Knockdowns exist to moderate the pacing of the match, to allow players to register what caused the Knockdown, and to remove the wakeup game from the fighting design template.

 ### Ring Out

 If a player falls outside of the ring, they will suffer a Knockdown.
 The player that rings out will suffer 2 points of damage.
 Only one character can take damage from ringing out at a time.
 Players cannot walk off the ring and must dash, evade, or get pushed back or knocked off the ring.

 Damage does not stack if a player is hit and knocked out of the ring.
 Instead the higher source of damage will be dealt.
 So if a player is knocked out of the ring by a normal attack, they will take 2 points of damage.
-If they are knocked out by a power attack they will take 3 points.
+If they are knocked out by a Power Attack they will take 3 points.

 ## Future Concepts

 In the future a "match structure" section will be needed, outlining pre-match and post-match gameplay. *Fighters Destiny* has a similar point system and could point to future gameplay expansion.
 Other possible ideas include:

 - Multiple characters with unique abilities
-- Throws to initiate knockdowns, control spacing
-- Charge moves
-- Pushblocking
-- Pre-match movement like in *DOA*?
+- Pre-match movement like in *DOA*
-- Comeback mechanics?

 ## References